hiveot/hivekit/docs/modules.md

 The LoRaWan module supports bi-directional messages using the LoRa network.

+## Service Modules

+Service modules provide a service for use by consumers.
+They have their own TD describing capabilities that can be accessed using WoT messages via one of the WoT transports.
+Some services can have a dedicated http/rest endpoint if specified.
+The pipeline runtime has a built-in https server that is available to the services.

+### Directory Service

+The directory service stores TD's of discovered devices and provides API's to query and update these.

+WoT has specified that the TD of the directory service can be found on the discovery server ".well-known/wot" endpoint.
+The role of the directory service is only to supply the TD, not handle its discovery.
+See the discovery module for discovery support.

+The directory service can be accessed through two API's.
+An HTTPS REST API as defined by WoT, and a Thing messaging API passed to the pipeline for read and query actions and events with update notifications.

+The names of actions, events and properties of the directory service follow the [Directory Service API specification](https://w3c.github.io/wot-discovery/#exploration-directory-api).

+### Logging Service

+Logging of messages

+### History Service

+Recording of messages

 ## Sensor Modules

 The primary purpose of a sensor module is to monitor one or more sensors and send notifications when values change.
 It generate a TD document that describes the sensor capabilities, configuration, attributes, and events.
 This can come in various types.